nightroman/FarNet/FarNet/README.md

 [Contents]

-This menu shows the list of opened viewers sorted by the most recent activity.
+This command makes the list of opened viewers for selecting one of them.
+If the choice is obvious then the viewer is automatically selected and activated.
-E.g. the first item is the current viewer, the second item is the previously active and so on.
+Otherwise, the menu is shown for manual selection.

 *********************************************************************
 ## Config menu